Azure/iot-ux-fluent-css/src/themes/readme.md

   --color-global-foreground-warning
   --color-global-background-error
   --color-global-foreground-error

+  /* Link */
+  --color-link-default // Foreground color for links in their default state --color-link-hover // Foreground color for links in hover and focus state --color-link-selected // Foreground color for links in pressed state
 ````

 Each section has colors that either have to be defined, or can be calculated from other colors (both in the same section, in a different section or from the default light or dark themes).